 Sprinkle with pistachios to serve.

-Variation: The beef cheeks may be cooked in a pressure cooker (about 8 hours).
+The beef cheeks may be cooked in a pressure cooker (about 8 hours).